 *Why You Can't Use Honey, Maple Syrup, or Agave Nectar In Homemade KIND Bars

-“Before you start making plans to substitute your favorite brand of agave nectar, honey, or maple syrup for the speciﬁed syrups, hear me out: It will not work.
+“Before you start making plans to substitute your favorite brand of agave nectar, honey, or maple syrup for the speciﬁed syrups,” says the creative genius who created these homemade KIND bars, “it will not work.
 Instead of a stack of bars, you will have a pile of crumbles.
 I could go into a lengthy chemical discussion about the structure and properties of various sugars, but I won’t (which will simultaneously disappoint my retired chemist father and please my editor).
-Just trust me on this one and I know you will be thrilled with your results.–Camilla V. Saulsbury
+Just trust me on this one.”
+That’s all the caution we need to hear.

-Homemade Kind Bars Recipe
+Homemade KIND Bars